Granger causality and Intrade data.

 Granger causality is a technique for determining whether one time series can be used to forecast another; since the Intrade market provides time series data for political questions, we can look at whether political outcomes can be used to forecast other political outcomes.

 There’s a library for the statistical package R to do the Granger test, and Intrade produces CSV market data.
-I fed the market data for various contracts since January 1, 2008 into R, and the output of that into GraphViz to make a nice-looking visualization; in particular, I connect a to b if a Granger-causes b with p -value less than 0.05.
-Darker arrows have smaller p -values.
-This is all an embarassing misuse of statistics and p -values, but it is quick and easy to do, and the results are fun to see.
+I fed the market data for various contracts since January 1, 2008 into R, and the output of that into GraphViz to make a nice-looking visualization; in particular, I connect to if Granger-causes with -value less than 0.05.
+Darker arrows have smaller -values.
+This is all an embarassing misuse of statistics and -values, but it is quick and easy to do, and the results are fun to see.

-Here is the graph for a lag of one day (i.e., does yesterday’s value of a predict today’s value of b ):
+Here is the graph for a lag of one day (i.e., does yesterday’s value of predict today’s value of ):

-Here is the graph for a lag of two days (i.e., can the two previous days of data for a be used to forecast the next day of data for b ):
+Here is the graph for a lag of two days (i.e., can the two previous days of data for be used to forecast the next day of data for ):

 And here is the graph for a lag of three days:

 Don’t take this too seriously.
-And one word of warning: an arrow from a to b does not mean that if a is more likely, then b is more likely—rather, it ought to mean that past knowledge of a can be used to forecast b .
+And one word of warning: an arrow from to does not mean that if is more likely, then is more likely—rather, it ought to mean that past knowledge of can be used to forecast .
 I suppose it would be interesting to add some color for the direction of the relationship, and maybe I’ll do that when I have another free hour.